terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 4. Find a WebGL app to play with!
 The extension will show itself as an icon in the bottom left.

+Caveat: still under development!
+Currently not very stable.
+Please don't be sad if this crashes.

 ### Overview

 This Chrome extension injects JavaScript into a webpage, which...